RichardHightower/json-parsers-benchmark/README.md

 #Caveat
-Boon is a parser optimized for REST and websocket services.
+Boon is a parser optimized for REST and websocket style services.
 It is optimized to work in a reactive style environment like Akka, Vert.x, etc.
 It would work well with MessageDrivenBeans (EJB or Spring).
 For some use cases it runs stateless faster than Jackson runs with shared buffers.
 Benchmark first.
 It would take some extra effort to get superior results in a Servlet environment (I can do it, but...).
 Jackson is mature and solid.
 Don't assume ripping out Boon for Jackson will buy you anything.
-Jackson has tooling that makes it work really well in a Java EE environment.
+Jackson has tooling that makes it work really well in a Java EE environment, and is more fool proof.